jmix-projects/jmix-restds-compatibility/README.md

 Jmix 1.x uses non-standard path for obtaining tokens, so the Client includes the following property: `serviceapp.tokenPath=/oauth/token`

 The `jmix.restds.authentication-provider-store` property that provides authentication of the current user in the service must not be present the environment.

+ATTENTION: open `client-app` and `service-app` folders as separate projects in the IDE.
+Due to different Jmix versions they cannot work in a single composite project.